-Just as we did for KnuthMorrisPratt, we can analyze ComputeFailure by amortizing character mismatches against earlier character matches.
-Since there are at most m character matches, ComputeFailure runs in O(m) time.
+Just as we did for KNUTHMORRISPRATT, we can analyze COMPUTEFAILURE by amortizing character mismatches against earlier character matches.
+Since there are at most m character matches, COMPUTEFAILURE runs in O(m) time.

-Let's prove (by induction, of course) that Compute Failure correctly computes the failure function.
+Let's prove (by induction, of course) that COMPUTEFAILURE correctly computes the failure function.
 The base case fail[1] = 0 is obvious.
 Assuming inductively that we correctly computed fail[1] through fail[i-1] in line (), we need to show that fail[i] is also correct.
-Just after the ith iteration of line (), we have j = fail[i], so P[1...i-1] is the longest proper prefix of P[1...i-1] that is also a suffix.
+Just after the ith iteration of line (), we have j = fail[i], so P[1..j-1] is the longest proper prefix of P[1..i-1] that is also a suffix.